Child Custody Agreements: What To Do When Maryland Schools Reopen

 Parent Coordinators (PCs) must complete 100 hours of specialized training and continuing education to remain certified.
 The training involves learning how to minimize conflict and help parents come to a shared decision.
 To serve as a PC in the state of Maryland, Laurie M. Wasserman was required to complete a minimum of 40 hours of specified training in addition to 60 hours of mediation training skills.
 Laurie enjoys helping many families throughout the State of Maryland successfully resolve their disputes.

 If you have questions about child custody agreements or Parent Coordination, please contact Laurie Wasserman at firstname.lastname@example.org or 410-842-1070.
-The legal team at the Law Office of Laurie M. Wasserman is here to help guide and advocate for you.
+The legal team at Wasserman Family Law is here to help guide and advocate for you.

 Recommended Next Reads: